 Why Do I Need Dental Fillings?

 When you have a decayed, damaged or worn tooth, it is important to treat it promptly.
 Why?
 Affected teeth are at high risk of decay.
 This infection may spread to your neighbouring teeth and eventually into your bloodstream.
-If left untreated to reach this stage, you will be in severe pain and may likely lose your tooth.
+If left untreated, you will be in severe pain and may likely lose your tooth.

 In such instances, dental fillings will come to your rescue and fix the cavity or damage in your tooth.
 Dental fillings will rebuild the lost tooth structure, restore its functionality and make your tooth look and feel like its best again.

 There are many types of fillings made of different dental filling materials.
 These include amalgam, white, porcelain and gold fillings.
-For the longest time, amalgam fillings have been the popular choice for dental fillings.
-However, with more and more patients preferring a natural-looking solution, white fillings have replaced amalgam fillings as the go-to solution.
+For years, amalgam fillings have been the popular choice, however, with more and more patients seeking a more natural-looking solution, white fillings have been replacing amalgam fillings as the preferred option.